Lars Nootbaar Preview, Player Props: Cardinals vs. Pirates

 Lars Nootbaar At The Plate

-- Nootbaar has picked up a hit in 65.6% of his 90 games this season, with multiple hits in 27.8% of those games.
+- Nootbaar has picked up a hit in 60 of 91 games this season, with multiple hits 25 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.